whwlsfb/Log4j2Scan/README.md

 > This tool is only for learning, research and self-examination.
 It should not be used for illegal purposes.
 All risks arising from the use of this tool have nothing to do with me!

 > dnslog.cn is unable to access the interface from time to time due to the number of requests.
-If you are unable to scan, please check whether the plug-in log indicates that the Dnslog is loaded successfully, or set the dnslog to ceye.io according to the method below
+If you are unable to scan, please try change dnslog platform from UI.

 English | [简体中文](./README-zh_CN.md)